 Begin your tour at the Hisagoike pond.
 This stunning pond has small temples, little wooden bridges and autumn leaves on steroids – all of which make for fantastic reflection photos.
 Nearby is Japan’s oldest fountain which reaches heights of 3.5 metres.

-Gyokusen Garden has a beautiful pond which provides some terrific reflection photos as well as three lovely bridges.
-There is even a wooden boat – primarily for decorative purposes!
+Gyokusen Garden has a beautiful pond that provides some terrific reflection photos as well as three lovely bridges.
+There is even a wooden boat – primarily for decorative purposes.

 6. Kanazawa Fish Market – Omicho Market

 I didn’t make it to Tokyo’s famous fish market so I was delighted when I discovered that Kanazawa had its own very well known fish market.
 Omi-Cho is known as Iskhikawa’s Kitchen and has about 180 shops.